uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 instance of this :term:`App` deployed to a device:

-* The file ``tmpl/htaccess.tmpl`` (discussed below) needs to be copied to the place where Apache expect it (refered to by symbolic name), after contained variables have been replaced with the values for this deployment.
+* The file ``tmpl/htaccess.tmpl`` (discussed below) needs to be copied to the place where Apache expects it (refered to by symbolic name), after contained variables have been replaced with the values for this deployment.
 * This :term:`AppConfiguration`'s data directory must have been created.
 The symbolic name ``${appconfig.datadir}`` will expand to ``/ubos/lib/ruby-rails-blog/aXXXX`` where